 Another important and underestimated anatomic component for erectile function is the tunica albuginea of the cavernous body.
 This bilaminar casing has functionality based on its elasticity and pliability.
 In the flaccid state, the tunica albuginea is soft and relaxed.
 This allows for open venous drainage to the cavernous sinusoids.
 In contrast, during tumescence the longitudinal and circular fibers of the tunica albuginea occlude of the emissary veins restricting venous outflow.
 This leads to corporal filling during the erectile response and ultimately penile rigidity.
 If the tunica albuginea loses its elasticity, the occlusive process fails and venous leak ED ensues.

 The primary arterial supply originates from the terminal branch of the internal iliac artery.
 This vessel, the internal pudendal artery, passes through Alcock's canal and divides to give rise to the penile artery.
 The penile artery branches into the bulbar, urethral, and cavernous arteries.
 The cavernous artery provides the main arterial inflow to the corporal body.
-However, perforating branches of the dorsal artery can provide additional blood flow. ...
+However, perforating branches of the dorsal artery ...